sweattep/ancient_quotes/README.md

 >Cleanse yourself before your own eyes lest another cleanse you.

+>Why waste your money on what really isn't food?

 >know that you are hard and your neck sinew is of iron, and your forehead is brass

 >Strengthen the limp hands and steady the feeble knees!